School leaders warn that not every student will be able to get an in-person slot this academic year

 “One significant hurdle to expanding in-person learning is that DCPS has no plan for vaccinating our teachers and staff who are teaching virtually,” the principal at Janney Elementary wrote in a letter to families, using the abbreviation for D.C.
 Public Schools.
 “We have a number of teachers and staff who would volunteer to report in-person … provided they have access to the vaccine.”

-A Pew Research Center survey released this week found that 59 percent of adults whose children are enrolled in school districts that are not yet open say that in-person instruction should wait until all teachers who want to be vaccinated have received their shots.
+A Pew Research Center survey released this past week found that 59 percent of adults whose children are enrolled in school districts that are not yet open say that in-person instruction should wait until all teachers who want to be vaccinated have received their shots.
 Support for that is highest among Black adults, 80 percent of whom believe schools should delay in-person instruction until teachers have been vaccinated.

 In D.C., parents started an online petition calling for the city to make vaccines available for all employees in schools.
 More than 800 people have signed it.

 Many charter schools have said that space is one barrier to reopening.
 Erika Bryant, executive director of Elsie Whitlow Stokes Public Charter School, said that as long as the school is expected to follow social distancing guidance, the language-immersion charter network will need to use a hybrid model — even in the fall.
 The school plans to offer extensive in-person programming only for its prekindergarten and kindergarten students.
-Bryant said that a staff member died of covid-19 and that others have contracted the novel coronavirus, and she wants to accommodate employees’ concerns about returning.
+Bryant said staff members have contracted the novel coronavirus, and she wants to accommodate employees’ concerns about returning.

 “This whole process is a delicate balancing act,” Bryant wrote in an email.
 “Not only do we have to take into consideration our students and families’ needs, but we must also take into consideration the needs of our staff.”